-As a dentist, you know your online reputation is important to the success of your practice.
+As a dentist, you know your online reputation is important to your online dental marketing and the success of your practice.
 Therefore, you can’t help but panic when your practice receives less-than-flattering patient reviews.

 Receiving a negative review can make you feel like you’re not in control of your online reputation, but you’re more in charge than you might think.
 Plus, unsavory reviews can actually boost your credibility because patients understand that no one is perfect.